 Under optimal conditions, Alocasia tiny dancer is a hardy plant that is not prone to diseases and pests.
 However, if some of the factors of its cultivation are not satisfactory, you can expect the plant to react to unfavorable conditions.
 It will react most dramatically to inadequate watering and inappropriate lighting.

 Yellow, flabby leaves that wither are the first sign of excessive watering.
 In addition, the extra moisture in the substrate is transferred to the air, creating a humid atmosphere suitable for the development of fungal and bacterial diseases recognizable by black spots on the leaves.

 Ultimately, such conditions lead to root rot, which is usually a condition that is difficult to rehabilitate.
 Therefore, water the plant carefully and monitor its reaction until you establish an optimal watering regime.

-If the Alocasia tiny dancer grows in an environment with low air humidity, it might be attacked by spider mites.
+Spider mites: If the Alocasia tiny dancer grows in an environment with low air humidity, it might be attacked by spider mites.
 These are tiny insects, difficult to spot with the naked eye, but you will detect their presence on a white web that they create between the leaves.
 They feed on the sap of the plant, causing unhealthy yellowing or twisting of the leaves.

-Mealybugs are placed on the back of the leaves and also feed on the sap of the plant.
+Mealybugs: Mealybugs are located on the back of the leaves and also feed on the sap of the plant.
 In the process of feeding, they inject toxins into the plant that cause leaf deformation, discoloration, wilting, and white cotton-like deposits on the leaves.
 They have accelerated reproduction and spread fast from one plant to another.